-PSY 498A90 Professional Practice in School Psychology (1 credit each for fall and spring semesters)
+PSY 498A90 Professional Practice in School Psychology (1 credit each for fall and spring semesters; note that students enrolled in this course are considered full-time students despite being enrolled in only one credit per semester)

 Trainees may also enroll in PSY 400 Independent Study for 1-4 credits.
 This course involves intensive study in a specific area of trainees' interests under the guidance of faculty members.
-Trainees and their faculty supervisors should complete the Independent Study Contract, which is available on the department's Graduate Independent Study website.
-The trainee, faculty supervisor, and program coordinator should sign the completed Contract, and submit it to the department chair for approval.
+Trainees and their faculty supervisors should complete the Independent Study Contract, which is available on the department's the completed Contract, and submit it to the department chair for approval.
 The chair's approval must be received and an override processed before trainees can enroll in PSY 400.
 The Graduate Programs Office will notify trainees when the Independent Study Contract is approved and trainees can register for PSY 400.